blukatdevelopment/UnchainedWorldsOld/character_creation/classes/soul_forger.md

 their soul stones.
 If this happens, you may expend one of your hit dice to recharge the soul stone.

+### Command
+On your turn, you may consume a hit die to use your bonus action and issue one of the following commands to your constructs:
+- Retreat: Your constructs move their full movement away from the combat.
+- Advance: Your constructs move their full movement toward enemies.
+- Focus fire: Each construct may make a ranged attack against the designated target.
+- Regroup: Your constructs move their full movement towards you.

+### Field Repair
+You may expend a hit die and an action to use tinker's tools or a heavy wrench to get an unconscious construct running again.

+### Miniaturization
+You have learned to fit more mechanisms in less space.
+Pick a component that requires two or more slots.
+It now requires half as many slots to install, rounded up.

 ## Designing a Construct

 ### Chassis